sheryjoe/voxel/README.md

-# voxel
+# voxelmorph

 Deformable image registration

+# run the code

-To run the code simply run voxel.ipynb file.
+To run the code simply run Voxel.ipynb file.

-See the paper for more details:
+#See the paper for more details:

 VoxelMorph: A Learning Framework for Deformable Medical Image Registration